AntoData/PyDesktopBrowserRecorder/README.md

   Also we have a folder test that includes a module called demo.py that you can run to see how this works and how this was tested.

+NOTE: This was developed using the following versions of the following external libraries: imageio_ffmpeg = 0.4.1 imageio = 2.5.0 selenium = 3.141.0
+pyautogui = 0.9.48